Ski Sundown: History

 Satan's Ridge Ski Area opened with a Hall T-Bar in 1963.
 A second T-Bar would be added in 1965.
 The area later closed, before being reopened as Ski Sundown by Channing Murdock, owner of nearby Butternut Basin Ski Area.
 In 1977, a new Borvig triple chairlift was installed to the summit, currently named the Exhibition Triple.
 In 1987, a second summit triple chairlift, a CTEC now referred to as the Triple Barrel, was installed, replacing an earlier double chair.
 In 2006 a conveyor lift called the Little Easy was added, and in 2013 a 300-foot conveyor lift was installed in the Sunnyside Learning area to replace an earlier double chair, called the Big Easy.
+In 2024, the Exhibition triple was removed and replaced by a Skytrac quad chair with a conveyor loading system, the first in CT.